Charlie Day: Personal life

-A skilled musician, Day can play the piano, accordion, trombone, guitar, and harmonica, and has written or improvised most of the songs featured on It's Always Sunny in Philadelphia.
+A skilled musician, Day can play the piano, trombone, guitar, and harmonica, and has written or improvised most of the songs featured on It's Always Sunny in Philadelphia.
 In 2014, he received an honorary doctorate in performing arts from Merrimack College, where he also delivered that year's keynote address.

-In 2001, Day met actress Mary Elizabeth Ellis.
+In 2001, Day met actress Mary Elizabeth Ellis in a New York City bar.
 They were already dating in 2004 when they co-starred as incestuous siblings on Reno 911!.
 Ellis has a recurring role on It's Always Sunny in Philadelphia as The Waitress, the object of the unrequited love and obsession for Day's character.
 The couple married on March 4, 2006.
-They had their first child, a son named Russell Wallace Day, in December 2011.
+They had their only child, a son, in December 2011.
 They live in Los Angeles, California.

 Day has stated with uncertainty that he is agnostic.